Children and epilepsy

 Some childhood epilepsies have an excellent prognosis and most children may be well controlled on the right medication or not need any treatment at all.
 Many children will outgrow their seizures around the time of puberty.

 A small group of children with epilepsy will be more challenging to treat.
-Growth, progression of a syndrome and related factors can sometimes prove to be tricky in maintaining seizure control.
+Growth, the progression of a syndrome and related factors can sometimes prove to be tricky in maintaining seizure control.
 For the best possible outcome, it is essential for parents and caregivers to have an honest and open relationship with specialists involved in the care of children with epilepsy.

 Epilepsy Queensland has a dedicated children’s program featuring our loveable mascot, Little Poss.
 We invite you to join our Little Poss Club.
 Members receive a bi-monthly newsletter, a membership pack, birthday card and invitation to Little Poss’s Birthday party.
 There are also educational resources and several books available for children.